Ischia Campania, Italy Travel Guide

 Public buses may not be fully accessible for mobility needs.

-Whether you prefer the affordability of public buses, the convenience of taxis, the freedom of a scooter, or the unique perspective of a boat tour, you will find a way to explore every corner of this beautiful island.
+Whether you prefer the affordability of public buses, the convenience of taxis, the freedom of a scooter, or the unique perspective of a boat tour, you will find a way to explore every corner of this lovely island.

 Consider your planned itinerary, the season of your visit, and your personal needs to create a suitable transport approach.
 Many items are available for purchase on the island, especially in Ischia Porto and Forio.